juancarlosjr97/university-peer-evaluation-automation/README.md

 #### Rules of editing the Project Spreadsheet

-- Do not edit the `MASTER_SHEET` cells location, any text can be modified as long the cells are not changing its location. e.g., `Student Name` is `A7` but the text can be modified to `Students`
+- Do not edit the `MASTER_SHEET` cells location, any text can be modified as long the cells are not changing its location. e.g., `Student Name` is `A7` but the text can be modified to `Students` as long the cell continues to be `A7`.

-- After pulling data to the `IMPORTED_DATA` sheet, do not make any changes manually to that sheet as it could create issues creating the `ADJUSTED_GRADES`
+- After pulling data to the `IMPORTED_DATA` sheet, do not make any changes manually to that sheet as it could create issues creating the `ADJUSTED_GRADES`.

-### 3. Apps Script Project Setup
+### Apps Script Project Setup

-1. Open the following link https://script.google.com/d/1Ex0nSbU-tmLgjEXXmKoA4hizxAj3Siu1OHZvjYzDzFVmsoBT1rAXGMee/edit?usp=sharing and create a copy of the Apps Script project by clicking on the expandable navigation on the right on `Overview` and then on the `Make a copy` icon
+1. Open the following link https://script.google.com/d/1Ex0nSbU-tmLgjEXXmKoA4hizxAj3Siu1OHZvjYzDzFVmsoBT1rAXGMee/edit?usp=sharing and create a copy of the Apps Script project by clicking on the expandable navigation on the far left menu item named `Overview`, and then on the `Make a copy` icon

-2. Change the name of the new Apps Scripts Project
+2. Change the name of the new Apps Script Project by clicking on the `Copy of Template Project - University - Peer Evaluation Automation` name

-3. Go to `Project Settings` and on `Google Cloud Platform (GCP) Project` click on `Change project`, and then enter the `Project number` copied from the `Google Cloud Platform` project created
+3. Open the expandable navigation on the far left, and go to `Project Settings` and on `Google Cloud Platform (GCP) Project` click on `Change project`, and then enter the `Project number` copied from the `Google Cloud Platform` project created, and then click on `Set project` to update the `Project number`

 4. Navigate to https://script.google.com/home/usersettings and change the `Google Apps Script API` to `On`

-5. Navigate to Apps Script project
+5. Navigate to `My Projects`, and open the project just created

 6. Open the file `setup.gs`